-Prices for hawking is hugely dependant on the situation itself however a typical programme which consists of a 2 hour ﬂight will cost £200.00 + VAT but this is subject to the location of the site.
+Prices for hawking are hugely dependant on the situation itself however a typical programme which consists of a 2-hour ﬂight will cost £200.00 + VAT but this is subject to the location of the site.

 Hawking if carried out on a regular basis may discourage birds from roosting and nesting.
 The effectiveness of the programme is very dependant on the frequency of the visits carried out.
 We cannot guarantee to eradicate nuisance birds completely but the programmes are tailored in order to give you the best results possible.